jeussantiago/CoinCompanions/README.md

 -   [x] Dahsboard Screen > Pending notifications functionality: accept group invitation
 -   [x] Friends Screen > Friend Options functionality: add friend to group
--   [ ] figure out to generally reroute the user if they are not logged in
 -   [x] Friends Screen: add columns to see how how much people owe you and how much you owe people

 -   [x] Group Screens